dhrumilp12/Microsoft-AI-Agent-Hackathon-2025/README.md

 - **Board Capture**: Analyzes and digitizes classroom board content.
 - **Chatbot**: Engages users with interactive, Azure OpenAI-powered conversations.

+## Security and Compliance

+ - We prioritize security and ethical AI use by mitigating prompt injection risks, following Responsible AI principles, encrypting data at rest and in transit, and leveraging Azure’s cloud security features.

 ## Tech Stack

 | Component            | Technology                                            |